-For this first article in a new series of practical tips I’ll refer to as “Paris Trip Planning Q&A“, let’s tackle a boring, but entirely necessary, question.
+For this first article in a series of practical tips I’ll refer to as “Paris Trip Planning Q&A“, let’s tackle a boring, but entirely necessary, question.
 Readers have often asked me this: “Do I really need travel insurance for France?”

-Medical Care Isn’t Free in France
+1. Medical Care Isn’t Free in France

 Perhaps because France has a reputation for having a stellar, accessible healthcare system that turns no one away at the door, people often rush to assume that it comes with no out-of-pocket costs.
 But that just isn’t true.

 If they don’t have additional insurance coverage, referred to locally as mutuelles, they have to pay the difference out of pocket for doctor’s visits, hospital stays, ambulances and treatment.
 There are some exceptions to this rule, but we’re considering averages here.

 It’s certainly much less expensive than in the US and some other places– but it can still amount to hundreds or thousands of dollars.
 This is particularly true if you stay for several nights in the hospital, or undergo surgery, emergency medical treatments and/or costly tests.

 Sometimes, you’re billed before you’re offered care, and sometimes you’ll become liable after the fact (as is usually the case with an ER or hospital stay).
 But you will be asked to pay.
-Having even a basic travel insurance policy will ensure that you’re covered for accidental injury or illness in many cases.
+Having even a basic travel insurance policy can ensure that you’re covered for accidental injury or illness in many cases.

 For example, if you book a flight with a third-party agent or company and not directly with the airline, it can be almost impossible to get a refund or exchange for certain tickets.

 But no one can guarantee that a last-minute family emergency or work-related issue won’t result in you having to delay or cancel your trip.
-Many travel insurance policies compensate you for the costs associated with such unfortunate events.
+Some travel insurance policies compensate you for the costs associated with such unfortunate events.

 Lost or delayed baggage can also result in some significant losses, as well as being a hassle when you’re travelling.
 Basic policies often compensate you for the stress and inconvenience.